AlbanPerli/Noema-Declarative-AI/README.md

 ### Simple generators

-Generators can be used to generate content from the subject through the noesis (here, the task description).
+Generators can be used to generate content from the subject (LLM) through the noesis (here, the task description).

 ```python
 from Noema import *